 ‘Retail shop-cum-café’ conjures up images of being elbowed in the back of the head by casual browsers as you tuck into a meal.
-Thankfully, the team at Maison Trois Garçons – who also run the extravagantly decorated French restaurant Les Trois Garçons and the louche Loungelover bar (both nearby), as well as a hotel-chateau in France – have given this ample thought.
-There are wide berths between the Portuguese-tiled tables and the display cabinets, leaving a café that feels bright and comfortable, with ample space to peruse the interior-design artefacts and fashion accessories that are presented like artworks along the walls.
+Thankfully, this is not the case here: there are wide berths between the Portuguese-tiled tables and the display cabinets, leaving a café that feels bright and comfortable, with ample space to peruse the interior-design artefacts and fashion accessories that are presented like artworks along the walls.

 Counter service seems at odds with such stylish surroundings, and having to load a plastic tub with salad – only to hand it back to be plated – also felt slightly strange.
 Nevertheless, both the pea salad and the Moroccan salad of roasted vegetables were packed with flavour.
 There is also a seasonally changing choice of deli goods, cakes and pastries.

 From the brunch menu, smashed and seasoned eggs with ham on toast were as described, though the bread was sliced rather thick; and croque madame had a tomato and spinach filling replacing the traditional ham.

 To follow, toasted banana cake was a triumph of soft sponge, sweet-crusty edges and irresistible melting butter, and drinks (refreshing own-made passion-fruit cordial and Allpress coffee; there’s no alcohol) passed muster too.